 Edutainment Career and Scientific Work

-His scientific works include the development of a kind of small sundial which was included in the missions of the Mars Exploration Rover.
-It was called the MarsDial and hit had small panels of different colors which made color calibration as well as timekeeping possible.
-For 5 years since 2005, Bill was The Planetary Society’s vice president, and they advocated space research especially on other planets—Mars in particular.
-In 2006, Bill was one of those who supported Pluto’s reclassification from being a planet to a dwarf planet.
+His scientific works included helping with the development of a small sundial which was part of the missions of the Mars Exploration Rover.
+It was called the MarsDial and it had small panels of different colors.
+It was used for calibrating colors and as a timekeeping device.
+In 2005, Bill became The Planetary Society’s vice president, and this society advocated space research especially on other planets—Mars in particular.
+In 2006, Bill was a supporter of Pluto’s reclassification from being a planet to a dwarf planet.

 In 2010, he became the face of Oakland, California’s Chabot Space & Science Center where his Climate Lab featured the Clean Energy Space Station where he was the commander.
 The exhibit aims to show people the impact of climate change, and opens the eyes of the viewers on what can be done regarding energy consumption and how smart innovations can change the state of the world.

-Bill Nye holds several U.S. patents for some of his works which include ballet pointe shoes and a kind of educational magnifying glass which can be created by filling a plastic bag with some water among others.
-Apart from his career as a host and television personality, he served as a university professor at Cornell University.
+Bill Nye holds several U.S. patents which include ballet pointe shoes and an educational magnifying glass which can be created by filling a plastic bag with some water.
+In addition to his career as a host and television personality, he served as a university professor at Cornell University.

-While he is a member of several academic and scientific organizations, he is also a fellow of the Committee for Skeptical Inquiry which is a non-profit educational and scientific organization which promotes scientific inquiry as well as investigation while using reason to examine various claims.
+While he is a member of several academic and scientific organizations, he is also a fellow of the Committee for Skeptical Inquiry.
+This is a non-profit educational and scientific organization which promotes science and scientific inquiry, critical thinking, science education, and the use of reason in examining important issues.